aws/amazon-neptune-jdbc-driver/README.md

 [<img src="samples/images/tableauSQLgremlin.png" width="500"/>](samples/images/tableauSQLgremlin.png)

 You should not need to edit the port or add any additional connection options.
-Simple enter the Neptune Endpoint in a similar fashion to the above example, and select your IAM/SSL configuration.
+Simply enter the Neptune Endpoint in a similar fashion to the above example, and select your IAM/SSL configuration.
 Note: you must enable SSL to use IAM.

-When you select Sign In, it may take >30 seconds to connect if you have a large graph as it is collecting vertex/edge tables, join vertexes on edges, and perform visualizations.
+When you select Sign In, it may take >30 seconds to connect if you have a large graph as it is collecting vertex/edge tables, join vertices on edges, and perform visualizations.

 ### Tableau Troubleshooting

-Some basic problems may be able to be troubleshooted through looking at the logs:
+Some basic problems may be troubleshooted through looking at the logs:
 - `C:\Users\<user>\Documents\My Tableau Repository\Logs` on Windows
 - `/Users/<user>/Documents/My Tableau Repository/Logs` on Mac

 Logs that can be found are:

 - `jprotocolserver.log` - Contains logs from the JDBC drivers logger
 - `stdout_jprotocolserver.log` - Contains logs from the JDBC driver that went through standard output (neptune export utility logs go out here)
 - `log.txt` - Contains logs for higher level Tableau operations, can be used to determine if TDC file was loaded among other things

 They may be useful as a debugging tool and can be sent with error accompanying messages if the initial setup fails in any way.

 For more information, consult the [Tableau documentation](https://tableau.github.io/connector-plugin-sdk/docs/run-taco).